 Avoid the GoTo statement Jumping into a branch of a compound statement is legal in PowerBuilder, because the concept of scope inside a function does not exist in PowerScript.
 For example, the following code works well in PowerBuilder:

 '''

 if b = 0 then

 label: ...

 else

+...

+end if

+goto label

 '''